rancher/rancher.github.io/rancher/v1.3/en/rancher-services/storage-service/index.md

 #### Environment Scoped

 To use volumes across stacks, you would need to use an environment scoped volume.
-In this case, volumes must already created in Rancher prior to starting services and stacks using the volume.
+In this case, volumes must already be created in Rancher prior to starting services and stacks using the volume.
 To use an environment scoped volume, you'd add the `external` option to the volume.

 ```yaml
 version: '2'